Amsterdam Central Station - Centraal Station

 There are several hotels based in front of the Central Station and in its direct vicinity.
 You do not need any mean of communication to get there – all you need is roll your luggage to the hotel lobby.
 Best known five are star NH Barbizon Palace and Hotel Victoria, while established on the Station Island Amsterdam Ibis Centre is the closest along with Bellevue Hotel, A-Train Hotel and Multatuli Hotel as other good budget choices.
 Online reservations.

 Tips for passengers

-Amsterdam Central Station and its area are by and large safe, although because of the building works it may seem inhospitable.
-Nonetheless, stay alert about your luggage and as on any train station in the world - beware of pickpockets.
+Amsterdam Central Station and its area are by and large safe.
+Nonetheless, stay alert about your luggage and as on any train station in the world beware of pickpockets.

 If you depart from the station, arrive 15 minutes earlier and set aside some time for the quiet transfer to the platform.
-If you buy your ticket at the vending machine, be careful with your wallet and do care about the secrecy of your identification code.
+If you buy a ticket at the vending machine, be careful with your wallet and do care about the secrecy of your PIN identification code.